wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <pre style="color: silver; background: black;">cd ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other
 gunzip &#42;.faa.gz
-cat &#42;.faa > vertebrate_other_fasta.txt</pre>
+cat &#42;.faa > vertebrate_other_fasta.txt | tr '\n' ''</pre>

-We will also be scanning against the Uniprot-Swiss-Prot databases, which may be downloaded with the following code:

-<pre style="color: silver; background: black;">wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
-gunzip uniprot_sprot.fasta.gz</pre>
+We use the UNIX 'tr' function to remove new lines.
+The reason for this will become evident with experience, but the RefSeq fastas are compiled in such a way that when concatenating, blank lines are appended between the ends and beginning of each file.
+These blank lines cause errors when creating our database, so it is necessary to remove them.

-Now we must create our scannable databases using the software <a href="https://github.com/bbuchfink/diamond">DIAMOND</a>.
-DIAMOND is renowned for the efficiency and speed with which it not only creates scannable databases, but also for alignment matching against those databases.
-DIAMOND's efficiency is such that it is runnable on most laptops and personal computers, which is truly quite marvelous software engineering considering its resource intensive alternative BLAST.
+Now we must create scannable databases using the software <a href="https://github.com/bbuchfink/diamond">DIAMOND</a>.
+DIAMOND is renowned for the efficiency and speed with which it not only creates scannable databases, but also its alignment matching against those databases.
+DIAMOND's efficiency is such that it is runnable on most laptops and personal computers, which is truly quite marvelous considering its resource intensive alternative, BLAST.
 We initialize a script with our "nano" command and Slurm arguments with the coding portion reading:

 <pre style="color: silver; background: black;">module load diamond
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accesion2taxid/prot.accession2taxid.gz
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdmp.zip
-diamond makedb --in vertebrate_other.fasta -d vertebrate_other --taxonmap prot.accession2taxid.gz --taxonnodes taxdmp.zip
+diamond makedb --in vertebrate_other.fasta -d vertebrate_other --taxonmap prot.accession2taxid.gz --taxonnodes taxdmp.zip</pre>
-diamond makedb --in uniprot_sprot.fasta -d uniprot_sprot</pre> --taxonmap prot.accession2taxid.gz --taxonnodes taxdmp.zip</pre>

 makedb is run with the options --taxonmap and --taxonnodes to structure the databases such that should we prefer alignments made to a specific clade, such as chordates, the database contains the appropriate information to do as we ask.